Kyle Canyon Water District

 A Board of Trustees, composed of the Clark County commissioners, governs the Kyle Canyon Water District and has jurisdiction over its affairs.
 The board has sole responsibility for establishing rates, rules and regulations for the sale and distribution of water to properties within the district.

-Message about Kyle Canyon water quality
+A message about Kyle Canyon water levels

 Email us questions and comments about the Kyle Canyon Water District.